karlstolley/wd/projects.md

 ### Tumblr Theme (DUE DEC 8)

 You will repurpose your visual design from the Expanded Web Presence project into a Tumblr theme that adds a blogging/social component to your site or the site for your organization.
 You will use both HAML and SASS to create a more manageable codebase.

+### Collaborative Style Guide (DUE DEC 8)

+You and one or two other students will collaborate over the course of the semester on a visual and structural style guide for a web presence TBD.